GregK10/722Workshop_Velvet.SPAdes_YY.MY.GK/1_Welcome_to_our_Workshop.md

 ```
 ln -s /2/scratch/yuying/B4* .
 ```
-These are not the full fastq files as that will take SPAdes a long to run (velvet is faster).
-We will only be using a random subset of 100,000 forward and reverse reads.
+These are not the full fastq files as that will take SPAdes a long time to run (velvet is faster).
+We will only be using a subset of 100,000 forward and reverse reads.

 However, if you are interested, the full fastq files can be found in:
 ```